Home Warranty vs Saving Money: Which Strategy Saves You More?

 Self-Insuring With an Emergency Fund: The Math

 The alternative to a home warranty is self-insuring, meaning you set aside money specifically for home repairs and pay for issues out of pocket when they arise.
-Most homeowners should budget 1% to 3% of their home's value per year for maintenance, with 2% to 3% now considered more realistic than the older 1% rule due to higher labor and material costs.
+Most experts recommend budgeting 1% to 4% of your home's value per year for maintenance, with 2% now considered a safer target for homes over 10 years old and 3% or more recommended for homes built more than 15 to 20 years ago given rising labor and materials costs.

-For a $400,000 home, that's $4,000 to $12,000 per year directed into a dedicated repair fund.
+For a $400,000 home, that's $4,000 to $16,000 per year directed into a dedicated repair fund.
 The key is putting that money into a high-yield savings account (HYSA) so it earns interest while it sits, a feature a home warranty contract will never offer you.
-Top nationwide HYSAs in 2026 are paying around 4.10% APY, compared to a national average of just 0.62% APY, meaning your repair fund can actually grow while you wait for something to break.
+Top nationwide HYSAs in mid-2026 are paying around 4% to 4.21% APY (with promotional offers up to 5% on limited balances), compared to a national savings average of just 0.38% APY per the FDIC.
+That means your repair fund can actually grow while you wait for something to break, often earning 10 times more than a standard bank savings account.

 Building Your Home Repair Emergency Fund